Career / Career Progression

 Side hustles always sound easy to manage in the beginning.
 What's another few hours of work each week, right?
 Here are a few considerations to keep out of trouble — and sane.

-Check company policies.
 Before starting any side work, IT or not, consider if your current employer is okay with it.
-Most of the time companies don't care what you do after work.
-But, there are exceptions.
-Make sure you don't have a non-compete clause buried in your terms of employment.
+Most of the time, companies don't care what you do after work.
+But make sure you don't have a non-compete clause buried in your terms of employment.
 They're more common than you think.
 Even if you didn't explicitly sign a non-compete agreement, non-compete clauses are binding.
 Getting terminated and sued isn't a great combo.

-To tell your boss, or not to tell your boss.
 Some companies require approval from a supervisor for moonlighting.
-If so, then maybe you should disclose your side hustle.
+If so, then you should disclose your side hustle.
 We aren't lawyers, and this isn't legal advice.
 Decide for yourself if you want to disclose or keep quiet about what you do on your own time.
 Ultimately, be smart and careful about who you share your side hustles with.

-Death and taxes.
 As the saying goes, there are only two certain things in this life.
 Side hustle money is taxable.
-Do your research.
+Do your research and make sure you set aside some of your side earnings for taxes.
+Self-employed income is generally taxed at a higher rate, so make sure you're setting aside enough to cover those taxes!

 The Labor of Leveling Up